 We seek exceptional individuals who:

-• Wish to undergo a personal transformation and have a significant impact on others by making an enduring difference in their communities and beyond.
+- wish to undergo a personal transformation and have a significant impact on others by making an enduring difference in their communities and beyond; and

-Fellows will be selected based on how their participation in the program will shape their future life journeys.
+Fellows will be selected based the impact their participation in the program will shape their future life journeys.
 A record of successful collaborative efforts will be considered along with the knowledge, skills, and accomplishments of applicants.
 Consideration will also be given to what future Fellows will contribute to the program and the broader global community.

 On September 1, 2021 the application form for the DCI Class of 2022 will be available on the “Becoming a Fellow” page of this website.